Kororipo Heritage Park

 Take a guided or self-guided tour and stroll along the tree-lined paths at Te Ahurea, and experience pre-European life at this interactive pā site setting along the banks of Te Awa o Ngā Rangatira, the River of Chiefs.
 Here you can also learn more about Māori native plants and traditional medicines in the Discoverers’ Gardens (fees apply).

-Explore Kemp House, New Zealand’s oldest standing building.
-Constructed in 1822, Kemp House is a large European home built by highly skilled Māori and missionary carpenters, surrounded by heritage gardens and orchards including New Zealand’s oldest pear tree (fees apply).
+Explore Kemp House, New Zealand’s oldest standing building (fees apply).
+Constructed in 1822, Kemp House is a large European home built by highly skilled Māori and missionary carpenters.

-Shop for gifts in the Stone Store, the oldest stone building and trading store in New Zealand, and take a break at the Honey House Cafe.
+Shop for unique local gifts in the Stone Store, the oldest stone building and trading store in New Zealand.
+Learn more about its rich history in the museum upstairs.